-Computer Engineering (Computer Systems), PhD

-ESCENCPHD

-Develop a unique combination of computer science and electrical engineering skills.

-Program description

-Degree awarded: PHD Computer Engineering (Computer Systems)

-The PhD program in computer engineering is a transdisciplinary program that builds on the fundamentals of computer science, electrical engineering, applied mathematics and physical sciences.
+Computer Engineering (Electrical Engineering), PhD ESCENEPHD When you are able to solve complex interconnected hardware and software challenges in support of efficient ubiquitous computing found in smartphones and elsewhere, you'll also be able to foster agile and innovative thinkers.
+Program description Degree awarded: PHD Computer Engineering (Electrical Engineering) The PhD program in computer engineering is a transdisciplinary program that builds on the fundamentals of electrical engineering, computer science, applied mathematics and physical sciences.
 Students can take courses and participate in projects across two schools and among the core areas.

-The program in computer engineering with a concentration in computer systems is intended for students with excellent ability in mathematics and physical science who are interested in gaining an in-depth knowledge of the foundational principles of engineering and wish to pursue a career in academia, research or highly technical entrepreneurial innovation.

-This doctoral program provides broader and more in-depth preparation than the MS programs, in anticipation of a demonstrated ability to independently pursue more creative and substantive innovation with higher impact.

-At a glance

-- College/School: Ira A. Fulton Schools of Engineering - Location: Tempe
+The program in computer engineering with a concentration in electrical engineering is intended for students with excellent ability in mathematics and physical science who are interested in gaining an in-depth knowledge of the foundational principles of engineering and wish to pursue a career in academia, research or highly technical entrepreneurial innovation.
+This doctoral program provides broader and more in-depth preparation than the MS programs in anticipation of a demonstrated ability to independently pursue more creative and substantive innovation with higher impact.
+At a glance - College/School: Ira A. Fulton Schools of Engineering - Location: Tempe Degree requirements 84 credit hours, a written comprehensive exam, an oral comprehensive exam, a prospectus and a dissertation Required Core (6 credit hours) CSE 551 Foundations of Algorithms (3) EEE 554 Probability and Random Processes (3) Concentration (9 credit hours) Focus Area Electives (3 credit hours) Technical Electives (30 credit hours) Research (24 credit hours) CEN 792 Research (24) Culminating Experience (12 credit hours) CEN 799 Dissertation (12) Additional Curriculum Information Concentration, focus area and technical elective courses are selected in consultation with the academic unit.
+The concentration and focus area course lists are located on the computer engineering website and need to meet the following requirements: at least nine credit hours of graduate-level coursework in electrical engineering (EEE XXX) or computer engineering (CEN XXX); and at least three credit hours of graduate-level coursework in computer engineering or computer science (CSE XXX).

-Degree requirements

-84 credit hours, a written comprehensive exam, an oral comprehensive exam, a prospectus and a dissertation

-Required Core (6 credit hours)

-CSE 551 Foundations of Algorithms (3) EEE 554 Probability and Random Processes (3)

-Concentration (9 credit hours)

-Focus Area Electives (3 credit hours)

-Technical Electives (30 credit hours)

-Research (24 credit hours) CEN 792 Research (24)

-Culminating Experience (12 credit hours)

-CEN 799 Dissertation (12)

-Additional Curriculum Information

-Concentration, focus area and technical elective courses are selected in consultation with the academic unit.

-The concentration and focus area course lists are located on the computer engineering website, and students need to meet the following requirements: at least nine credit hours of graduate-level coursework in computer engineering (CEN) or computer science (CSE), and at least three credit hours of graduate-level coursework in electrical engineering (EEE) or computer engineering.

 This program requires a qualifying exam.
 Students should see the academic unit for information on timeline and satisfactory progress standards.

-Students may apply up to 30 credit hours from a previously awarded master's degree toward their doctoral interactive plan of study with approval of the program and supervisory committee and the dean of the Graduate College.
+Students may apply up to 30 credit hours from a previously awarded master's degree toward their doctoral Interactive Plan of Study with approval of the program and supervisory committee and the dean of the Graduate College.
+Admission requirements Applicants must fulfill the requirements of both the Graduate College and the Ira A. Fulton Schools of Engineering.

-Admission requirements

-Applicants must fulfill the requirements of both the Graduate College and the Ira A. Fulton Schools of Engineering.

 Applicants are eligible to apply to the program if they have earned a bachelor's degree (or equivalent) or a graduate degree from a regionally accredited institution of recognized standing in a related field such as computer engineering, computer science, computer systems engineering or electrical engineering.

-Applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program, or applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in an applicable master's degree program.
+Applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program, or a minimum GPA of 3.50 (scale is 4.00 = "A") in the MS or MSE coursework for acceptance into the doctoral program.
 All applicants must submit:

-- 1. graduate admission application and application fee

-- 2. personal statement

-- 3. three letters of recommendation

-- 4. official transcripts

-- 5. proof of English proficiency

-Additional Application Information

-An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.
-The TOEFL is required for an applicant whose native language is not English.
-Further details are available on the admission services website.

-The personal statement should explain the applicant's professional goals and reasons for desiring to enroll in the doctoral program, describe any research experiences and indicate personal research interests.

-Depending on prior academic preparation and accomplishments, it is recommended that the student consider taking the following courses to ensure adequate background preparation:

-CSE 230 Computer Organization and Assembly Language Programming CSE 310 Data Structures and Algorithms EEE 203 Signals and Systems I EEE 335 Analog and Digital Circuits MAT 243 Discrete Mathematical Structures

-Tuition information

-When it comes to paying for higher education, everyone's situation is different.
-Students can learn about ASU tuition and financial aid options to find out which will work best for them.

-Application deadlines

-Fall

-Spring

-expand expand